juliuskrah/antaeus/README.md

 contains two jobs `PendingInvoiceJob` and `BillingJob`.

 `PendingInvoiceJob` is scheduled to run on the 1st of each month.
-Once run, it fetches all pending invoices and schedules each to be run immediately.
+Once run, it fetches all pending invoices and schedules each invoice as `BillingJob` to run immediately.
 A thread pool of 5 is initialized to cater for the numerous jobs.
 This is configurable in a `properties` file (quartz.properties).

-The `PaymentProvider#charge()` throws three possible exceptions
+The `PaymentProvider#charge(Invoice)` throws three possible exceptions
-- CustomerNotFoundException: A business rule can be used to determine what to do when customer is not found
+- `CustomerNotFoundException`: A business rule can be used to determine what to do when customer is not found
-- CurrencyMismatchException: A business rule can be used to determine what to do when there's a currency mismatch
+- `CurrencyMismatchException`: A business rule can be used to determine what to do when there's a currency mismatch
-- NetworkException: In case of a network exception, there's a retry loop.
+- `NetworkException`: In case of a network exception, there's a retry loop.
 The number of retries is configurable with an environment variable (`MAX_RETRIES`)

 ### Runtime Configuration